ashleymichaelwilliams/aws-sandbox/README.md

 &nbsp;&nbsp;&nbsp; We might recommend using a sandbox or trial account (ie. A Cloud Guru Playground) account when initially using the project.
   * Protects users from accidently causing any risk/issues with existing environment configurations.
-  * Can also prevent any naming colisions during provisioning with existing resources.
+  * Can also prevent any naming collisions during provisioning with existing resources.

 <br>

-&nbsp;&nbsp;&nbsp; There are a lot of opportunies for optimizing the configuration management for this project.
+&nbsp;&nbsp;&nbsp; There are a lot of opportunities for optimizing the configuration management for this project.
 (This was intentional!)
   * This project was intended for testing purposes of sample Infra Code, which is used to illustrate how you might structure your project.

 <br>